-Michael provides a tailored service to both the commercial and domestic markets, from private homes to shops, bars and historical buildings his design styles range from traditional, contemporary and modern.
+Michael provides a tailored service to both the commercial and domestic markets, from private homes to shops, bars and historical buildings his design styles range through traditional, contemporary and modern.

 Working with individual clients throughout the design process, selecting materials and producing 3D imagery prior to production, his eye for detail and meticulous craftsmanship ensures high quality results that are truly bespoke.